-- They may be related to stress, depression, anxiety, a head injury, or holding your head and neck in an abnormal position.
+- May be related to stress, depression, anxiety, a head injury, or holding your head and neck in an abnormal position.

-- Tension headaches tend to be on both sides of your head.
-They often start at the back of your head and spread forward.
+- Tends to be on both sides of your head.
+It often starts at the back of the head and spreads forward.
 The pain may feel dull or squeezing, like a tight band or vice.
 Your shoulders, neck, or jaw may feel tight or sore.

-- These headaches may be triggered by foods such as chocolate, certain cheeses, or MSG.
-Caffeine withdrawal, lack of sleep, and alcohol may also trigger them.
+- Migraines may be triggered by foods, such as chocolate, certain cheeses, or monosodium glutamate (MSG).
+Caffeine withdrawal, lack of sleep, and alcohol may also be triggers.

 Other types of headaches:

-- Sinus headaches cause pain in the front of your head and face.
-They are due to swelling in the sinus passages behind the cheeks, nose, and eyes.
-The pain tends to be worse when you bend forward and when you first wake up in the morning.
+- Sinus headache causes pain in the front of the head and face.
+It is due to swelling in the sinus passages behind the cheeks, nose, and eyes.
+The pain is worse when you bend forward and when you first wake up in the morning.

 - Headaches may occur if you have a cold, the flu, a fever, or premenstrual syndrome.

-- A swollen, inflamed artery (which supplies blood to part of the head, temple, and neck area) can occur with a disorder called temporal arteritis.
+- Headache due to a disorder called temporal arteritis.
+This is a swollen, inflamed artery that supplies blood to part of the head, temple, and neck area.

-Rarely, a headache may be a sign of a more serious cause, such as:
+In rare cases, a headache can be a sign of something more serious, such as:

 When migraine symptoms begin: